Contact Us

 From a book we have in the family, first published on 15 April 1755 and written by Samuel Johnson, A Dictionary of the English Language, sometimes published as Johnson's Dictionary, is among the most influential dictionaries in the history of the English language.

-(Images and text translation Spencer Childs)
+(Images and text translation the late Spencer Childs)

 "Praise the Lord oh yea people that he cometh